duckdm/neowarrior.nvim/README.md

     "priority.not:L", "priority:", "priority.not:", "project:",
     "project.not:",
   },
-  ---@type table Default key mappings keys = {
+  ---@type table Default key mappings.
+Disable all by setting keys to nil or false. keys = {
     help = { key = '?', desc = 'Help' },
     add = { key = 'a', desc = 'Add task' },